seanhaydongriffin/autoit-cdp-udf/README.md

 ## Features

-- Direct CDP communication (no WebDriver, no Selenium)
+- Direct CDP communication via WebSockets (no WebDriver, no Selenium)
 - Playwright‑inspired Locator API
 - Auto‑waiting for elements and conditions ¹
 - Built‑in assertion system (`expect()`)